 Cleveland and Marshall

-This business node is home to Choo Choo Bob's toy store, Trotter's Cafe, Izzy's Ice Cream, Koplin's Coffee, and many other businesses.
+This business node is home to Choo Choo Bob's toy store, Trotter's Cafe, Koplin's Coffee, and many other businesses.

 University Avenue, home to the Green Line, is a central corridor for the Twin Cities and has always had a thriving business presence.
 Today the area known as Little Africa and the Midway are home to diverse small businesses as well as large grocery and retail stores.
 Little Africa is a collection of African owned businesses on Snelling Avenue just north of Union Park, such as Fasika, Sunshine Beauty Salon, Snelling Café, to name a few.
-The are will also be home to a new soccer stadium and likely redevelopment of the Midway Shopping Center.
+The area is also home to Allianz Field, home to Minnesota United FC, the city's Major League Soccer team.

 Selby and Fairview